waigo/waigo/README.md

 };
 ```

+The `options` object passed to each middleware construction function always at least contains a key - `app` - which points to the current application object.

+If a given middleware is being initialised during startup (i.e. as part of the `middleware` [startup](#startup) step) then additional options from the `app.config.middleware` configuration object are also passed through.
+So for the above example any configuration found in `app.config.middleware.example` gets added into the `options` parameter.

-During the middleware [startup](#startup) step the following middleware modules are initialised so that all incoming requests get processed by them:
+During the middleware startup step the following middleware modules are initialised so that all incoming requests get processed by them:

 * `errorHandler` - catch and handle all errors thrown during request processing
 * `outputFormats` - setup the response [output format](#views-and-output-formats)